NEET/JEE Coaching Scholarship

 We have, f(x) = |x-1| + |x-2|

-When x<1, we have f(x) = -2x+3, which is a polynomial function and polynomial function is continuous everywhere.
+When x<1, we have f(x) = -2x+3, which is a polynomial function and the polynomial function is continuous everywhere.

-When 1≤x<2, we have f(x) = 1, which is a constant function and constant function is continuous everywhere.
+When 1≤x<2, we have f(x) = 1, which is a constant function and the constant function is continuous everywhere.

-When x≥2, we have f(x) = 2x-3, which is a polynomial function and polynomial function is continuous everywhere.
+When x≥2, we have f(x) = 2x-3, which is a polynomial function and the polynomial function is continuous everywhere.

 Hence, f(x) = |x-1| + |x-2| is continuous everywhere.